1. CREATION AND CONFLICT

 Genesis 11 gives an account of humanity’s refusal to obey the Lord and their attempt to be great apart from the Lord.
 The people departed from God’s original command to be “fruitful and multiply and fill the earth” (Gen. 1:28).

 The second major section of Genesis focuses on the beginnings and the establishment of the nation of Israel.
 There are four major individuals: Abraham, Isaac, Jacob, and Joseph.
-The primary attention is on Abraham and the covenant God makes with him and his descendants (Gen. 12:1-3; 15:18-21).

 The good life the people of Israel enjoyed in the land did not last long.
 The reason for this was because of their sinfulness.
 The time period we cover in this part of our journey though the Bible is the period of cycles the nation experienced.